nlesc-sherlock/analyzing-corpora/README.md

     spark-submit --class EmailParser $myjar data/enron_mail.seq --metadata data/metadata.seq --dictionary data/dic.csv --corpus data/bow.csv

+The prep-processing includes the exclusion of words that are too popular and the exclusion of words that are too rare, the criteria for this can be set with the optional arguments.

 **Inputs:**
  - enron_mail.seq sequence file with all the e-mails
  - specify output-files